whippet-code/creative_prompts/Capstone_readme.md

 ### Project Overview

 Photo Mooch is a web app that provides creative prompts for artists & photographers.
 The app will be a single page app that will display a random prompt, associated image and extra info.
 Registered users will be able to click a button to get a new prompt plus they will be able to set filters to control the type of prompt recieved.
 The user will also be able to save the prompt and mark the prompt as complete.
 The user will be able to view all of the completed and saved prompts personal to their account.
+Completed prompts will not be shown to the user again when generating a prompt to show.
 An admin level of user will be able to add new prompts to the database, along with editing and deleting existing prompts.
+The admin level user will also be able to see all of the prompts in the database, and how many users have completed each prompt.
+The unregistered user will be able to get a random prompt, but will not be able to save or mark the prompt as complete.
+The user will also not be able to set filters to control the type of prompt recieved.

 ### System Architecture